sr320/course-FISH510-2025/weeks/week-09/README.md

 7. How might understanding miRNA-mediated regulation inform conservation strategies or aquaculture practices aimed at improving thermal resilience?

 ## Activities
-- Student presentation and discussion leadership
 - Critical analysis: Interpreting miRNA-mRNA correlation networks
-- Group discussion: Comparing miRNA regulation with other epigenetic mechanisms studied in previous weeks
-- Case study analysis: Evaluating the potential of miRNAs as biomarkers for stress monitoring

 ## Assessment
-- Student presentation (15% of final grade)
 - Participation in discussion (formative)
-- Engagement with network analysis and case studies (formative)

----

-*Next week: Current Frontiers and Future Directions*